Minnesota-Computer-Club/MCC-Website/README.md

     npm run dev

-This command is going to start a local development environment for you to make changes locally.
+This command is going to start a local development server for you to make changes locally.

 ### Other Commands to Know
 There are several other commands defined in `package.json` that you should be familiar with:
 - `npm run build`: This command can be run if you want to generate an optimized version of your application for production.
 Read more at [https://nextjs.org/docs/deployment](https://nextjs.org/docs/deployment).